laravel/laravel/laravel/documentation/localization.md

 Localization is the process of translating your application into different languages.
 The **Lang** class provides a simple mechanism to help you organize and retrieve the text of your multilingual application.

 All of the language files for your application live under the **application/language** directory.
 Within the **application/language** directory, you should create a directory for each language your application speaks.
-So, for example, if your application speaks English and Spanish, you might create **en** and **sp** directories under the **language** directory.
+So, for example, if your application speaks English and Spanish, you might create **en** and **es** directories under the **language** directory.

 Each language directory may contain many different language files.
 Each language file is simply an array of string values in that language.
 In fact, language files are structured identically to configuration files.
 For example, within the **application/language/en** directory, you could create a **marketing.php** file that looks like this: